On the Robustness of Normalizing Flows for Inverse Problems in Imaging: Introduction

-In this work, we address the robustness issue for solving inverse problems in imaging using conditional normalizing flows by investigating the origins of these artifacts and proposing how to avoid them.
-Firstly, we empirically and theoretically reveal that these problems are caused by ``exploding variance'' in the widely-used conditional affine coupling layer~\cite{Song_2022_CVPR,wang2021low} for certain conditional inputs that may be of out-of-distribution (OOD).
-Then, we further validated that the probability of causing erroneous artifacts in pixels is highly correlated with a Mahalanobis distance-based OOD score~\cite{lee2018simple} for inverse problems in imaging.
-Lastly, based on our investigations, we propose a remark on how to avoid these artifacts in conditional normalizing flows for inverse problems in imaging.
-As a simple remedy to meet the criteria of our remark, we suggest substituting the affine coupling layers with the modified rational-quadratic (RQ) spline coupling layers~\cite{durkan2019neural} in normalizing flows, to encourage the robustness of generated image samples.
-Our experimental results demonstrated that our suggested methods effectively suppressed critical artifacts occurring in conditional normalizing flows for super-resolution space generation and low-light image enhancement without compromising performance and diversity.
-The contributions of this paper are summarized as follows: \begin{itemize} \item Revealing theoretically and experimentally that exploding variance in conditional affine coupling transformation is an origin of occasional severe errors. \item Investigating that conditional inputs that yielded errors are out-of-distribution in the conditioning network for normalizing flows of inverse problems in imaging. \item Proposing a remark on how to avoid the exploding variance in normalizing flow and demonstrating how to use it considering other factors such as performance. \item Demonstrating that the proposed method effectively suppressed erroneous samples while maintaining performance in 2D toy experiment, super-resolution space generation and low-light image enhancement. \end{itemize}
+In this work, we address the robustness issue for solving inverse problems in imaging using conditional NFs by investigating the origins of these artifacts and proposing how to avoid them.
+Firstly, we empirically and theoretically reveal that artifacts arising from conditional NFs for inverse problems are caused by a mechanism very similar to that of unconditional NFs' exploding inverses~\cite{pmlr-v130-behrmann21a}.
+This implies that although the conditional inputs that yielded exploding inverses are sampled from the same distribution as the training dataset, they may be out-of-distribution (OOD) data from the perspective of the conditioning network.
+We then validate this remark (Remark \ref{remark-OOD}) by showing that the probability of causing erroneous pixels is highly correlated with a Mahalanobis distance-based OOD score~\cite{lee2018simple} for inverse problems.
+Lastly, based on our investigations, we propose another remark (Remark \ref{remark1}) on how to avoid the exploding inverses in conditional NFs for inverse problems in imaging.
+As a simple remedy to meet the criteria of our remark, we suggest substituting the affine coupling layers with the modified rational-quadratic (RQ) spline coupling layers~\cite{durkan2019neural} in NFs, to encourage the robustness of generated image samples.
+Our experimental results demonstrated that our suggested methods effectively suppressed exploding inverses often occurring in conditional NFs for super-resolution space generation and low-light image enhancement.
+The contributions of this paper are summarized as follows: \begin{itemize} \item Revealing theoretically and experimentally that exploding inverses also occur in conditional affine coupling flows for inverse problems occasionally, even when the training and test dataset are sampled from the same distribution. \item Investigating that conditional inputs for yielding exploding inverses are out-of-distribution, from the perspective of the conditioning network, for normalizing flows (NFs) of inverse problems in imaging. \item Proposing a remark on how to avoid the exploding inverses in conditional NFs and demonstrating how to use it by considering other factors such as performance. \item Demonstrating that the proposed method effectively suppressed erroneous samples in 2D toy experiment, super-resolution space generation and low-light image enhancement. \end{itemize}